toddbranch/ECE382/notes/L1/index.md

 Brief summary on board.

 Over time, people began to gravitate toward higher-level compiled languages like C for their benefits in portability and programmer productivity.
 Good, portable compilers along with open operating systems had been developed and fewer programs were being written in assembly language.
 So programmer convenience became less of an driving force behind ISA design.
 Designers noticed that compilers didn't need many of the features meant to facilitate manual assembly programming.
 They thought that these *complex* instruction could be replaced with sequences of simpler ones.
 The simpler hardware would give room for more registers, reducing the number of slow memory accesses.
-In these designs, instructions were typically of uniform length - allowing for better pipelining and higher clock frequences.
+In these designs, instructions were typically of uniform length - allowing for better pipelining and higher clock frequencies.
 This strategy became known as Reduced Instruction Set Computing (RISC).

 Brief summary on board.